AriFordsham/GHCWiki/simd/implementation/plan.md

+Please see the [top-level SIMD project page](simd) for further details.

 ## Introduction

 This text documents the implementation stages / components for adding SIMD support to GHC.
-The overriding requirements and architecture for the project are located back at the [SIMD](simd) Page.

 Based on that design, the high-level tasks that must be accomplished include the following: